WebAssembly/component-model/design/mvp/CanonicalABI.md

 `callee` calling `on_block`), the `Subtask` is added to the current component instance's `waitables` table, giving it an `i32` index that will be returned by `task.wait` to signal progress on this subtask.
-The `todo` increment is matched by a decrement in `canon_waitable_drop` and ensures that all subtasks of a supertask complete before the supertask completes.
+The `todo` increment is matched by a decrement in `canon_subtask_drop` and ensures that all subtasks of a supertask complete before the supertask completes.
 The `notify_supertask` flag is set to tell `Subtask` methods (below) to asynchronously notify the supertask of progress.